skykery/urlfetcher/readme.md

 A microservice that can handle HTTP requests and can serve parsed elements using CSS Selectors and XPath.
 The microservice is running on FastAPI as web framework, relies on LXML for the HTML parsing part and is successfully using Tor nodes and proxies to hide the initial request.

-You can make a free account here [TODO add URL] or watch my tutorials on how to use it here [TODO add URL].
+You can make a free account on [https://urlworker.techwetrust.com/](https://urlworker.techwetrust.com/) or watch my tutorials on how to use it right on the [Examples](https://urlworker.techwetrust.com/examples/) section.

 Don't forget to star the repo for further updates.